almibe/ligature-rs/README.md

 It's important to note that currently, Ligature doesn't support named graphs like quad-stores support, and datasets are very different from named graphs.
 Even though dataset names might seem like they nest (`test/test` looks like it is under `test`) this isn't the case.
 A dataset is its own unique entity and stands alone from all other datasets.
-For example with named graphs blank nodes are shared across graphs in a dataset, but in Ligature AnonymousNodes are unique to their dataset.
+For example with named graphs blank nodes are shared across graphs in a dataset, but in Ligature Subjects are unique to their dataset.
-When Ligature supports named graphs within datasets it will be the case that AnonymousNodes are shared across named graphs in a single dataset.
+If/When Ligature supports named graphs within datasets it will be the case that Subjects are shared across named graphs in a single dataset.

+### Subjects
+Subjects in Ligature are similar to blank nodes in RDF.
+Ligature doesn't support IRIs as first class entities like RDF does.
+Instead, Subjects are assigned a unique id by the system when they are created (currently ids are represented by Longs but they might be UUIDs in the future).

-### Nodes
+### Predicates
-Ligature has two types of nodes.
-An NamedNode is represented by an identifier given by the user and an AnonymousNode is represented by a numeric identifier that is automatically generated.
-Finally, a literal is one of several types of nodes that represents a value of a specific type see below for a list of current literal types.
+Unlike RDF Predicates in Ligature are their own entity and not just an IRI.
-Named node identifiers in Ligature are *currently* defined as strings that start with an ASCII letter or an underscore and don't contain any of the following characters:
+A Predicate has a user defied identifier in Ligature that is *currently* defined as strings that start with an ASCII letter or an underscore and don't contain any of the following characters:
  * whitespace (space, newline, tabs, carriage returns, etc)
  * " ' `